Using Amazon Aurora global databases - Amazon Aurora

 Only the primary cluster performs write operations.
 Clients that perform write operations connect to the DB cluster endpoint of the primary DB cluster.
 As shown in the diagram, Aurora global database uses the cluster storage volume and not the database engine for replication.
 To learn more, see Overview of Amazon Aurora storage.

 Aurora global databases are designed for applications with a worldwide footprint.
 The read-only secondary DB clusters (Amazon Web Services Regions) allow you to support read operations closer to application users.
-By using features such as write forwarding, you can also configure an Aurora MySQL–based global database so that secondary clusters send data to the primary.
+By using the write forwarding feature, you can also configure an Aurora global database so that secondary clusters send data to the primary.
 For more information, see Using write forwarding in an Amazon Aurora global database.

-For planned operational procedures such as maintenance, you use managed planned failover.
+• For planned operational procedures such as Regional rotation, use global database switchover (previously called "managed planned failover").
 With this feature, you can relocate the primary cluster of a healthy Aurora global database to one of its secondary Regions with no data loss.
-To learn more, see Performing managed planned failovers for Amazon Aurora global databases.
+To learn more, see Performing switchovers for Amazon Aurora global databases.

 Advantages of Amazon Aurora global databases